paazmaya/image-duplicate-remover/README.md

 Underneath [SQLite](https://github.com/mapbox/node-sqlite3) is used for storing any meta information about the files, as sometimes the amount of files to compare is huge.

-It is possible to reuse the resulting database file and skip reading the files, which is the most time consuming part.
+It will be possible to reuse the resulting database file and skip reading the files, in the `v0.2.0` release.
+Reading the information from image file is the most time consuming part within the execution of this tool.

 ## Installation